BarelyMiSSeD/minqlx-plugins/README.md

 The vote ban is set with an expiration time, set a long time if you want it to be effectively permanent.

 <br><br>
-Commands available with voteban.py listed with the default permission levels
+Commands available with voteban.py listed with the default settings

 <b>•	Permission level 5</b>